IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step02.md

 # The SeqKit tool

-Among the many bioinformatics tools available, we invite you to explore the seqkit tool as ana example in this tutorial.
-It provides a software suite designed for sequence analysis and can be used to manipulate sequence files, especially those in fasta or fastq format.
+Among the many bioinformatics tools available, we invite you to explore the seqkit tool as an example in this tutorial.
+It is already installed in the current sandbox environment.

-The seqkit software is already installed in the current sandbox environment.
+The seqkit tool provides a software suite designed for sequence analysis and can be used to manipulate sequence files, especially those in fasta or fastq format.

 You can check that the seqkit tool is available by using the `which` bash command.
 This command will return the installation path of the specified tool.